-Mankind has continued to populate the earth for millennia.
-Over thousands of years, we have built cities, civilizations, kingdoms, and empires that have stood the test of time till this day.
+For thousands of years, human beings have persistently inhabited the planet.
+Throughout millennia, we have constructed urban centers, cultures, realms, and dominions that have endured the tests of time up to the present era.
 In this post, we've hunted down some of the most ancient cities in the world.

 1. Varanasi, India